 Ben Tippet will seek to make sense of our world by looking at class society – delving into the deep-rooted economic inequalities that shape our lives.
-From the gig economy, rising debt and the housing crisis that affects the majority of people, to the world of tax havens and unfair inheritance that affect the few… He will propose that now is the time to fight back against the 1%.
+From the gig economy, rising debt and the housing crisis that affects the majority of people, to the world of tax havens and unfair inheritance that affect the few… He will propose that now is the time to fight back against the 1% as awareness of this inequality is painfully showing itself.
 Wanda Wyporska will provide a response from a campaigning perspective.

 Ben Tippet is an educator, activist, and writer.
 He is currently doing a PhD at the University of Greenwich, researching the causes of wealth inequality in the UK.
 He is a researcher for The Transnational Institute and has written for Novara, Stike! and Economy.
 He is author of Split, part of Pluto Press’ new Outspoken series: a series of punchy, passionate politics books, written by young people for young people.